 Clark said that Turo’s biggest problem was finding an effective insurance policy.
 In this, the company had to fight legal and regulatory battles because the concept did not exist and there were no regulations.
 He also faced investment problems early on because investors did not deem Turo feasible, and there were concerns about damage to the rented cars.
 This, Clark said, was resolved by face-to-face meetings between renters and car owners — personal interaction drastically decreased damage to rented cars.

 Flirtey went through extensive research and testing before it was launched.
 Haider explained that it was not as simple as merely fastening a package to a drone and getting it out — it was about building a robust and scalable autonomous operation.
 Flirtey only managed to get insurance coverage because it partnered with NASA and considerable work was put in before it even conducted its first flight.
-“There is no point in having really great technology when people are not okay with it.
-So it’s about timing it and making sure that it is the safest possible operation,” he said.
+‘There is no point in having really great technology when people are not okay with it.
+So it’s about timing it and making sure that it is the safest possible operation,’ he said.
+‘Looking back 50 years, if I were to propose putting people in a massive steel aeroplane and flying them over populated cities, you’d think it was crazy.
+But now, just look up in the sky,’ he concluded.

 To use an anecdote from history: the head of the Ottoman Empire was confronted by protesting scribes due to the advent of the printing machine, and [in the end] the Empire lost out because people couldn’t afford books.
 In order to progress, knowledge is needed.
 What I’m saying is governments should have a long-term view on things.